rjspencer/docs/theming.md

 `audioPlaylistId` (*required*)

     the ID of the audio playlist you want to add to the user's cart

 `text`

     the text to be put inside the <a> tag

     accepted values are any string (HTML included)

     defaults to "Add To Cart"

 `preorderText`

     the text to be put inside the <a> tag when a pre-order is set up for the playlist

     accepted values are any string (HTML included)

     defaults to "Pre-order"

 `preorderSoldOutText`

     the text to be put inside the <a> tag when a preorder is set up for the playlist and it has sold out

     accepted values are any string (HTML included)

     defaults to "Pre-order Sold Out"

 `closeTag`

     whether or not to close the <a> tag

     accepted values are true or false

     defaults to true

 `class`

     the class to assign to the <a> tag

     accepted values are any string

     defaults to none

 **AudioPlaylistFreeDownloadLink**
 Creates a link that, when clicked, will download the audio track (unless it requires a follow to download, in which a modal will first show up)

 `audioPlaylistId` (*required*)

     the ID of the audio track you want to add to the user's cart

 `text`

     the text to be put inside the <a> tag

     accepted values are any string (HTML included)

     defaults to "Add To Cart"

 `closeTag`

     whether or not to close the <a> tag

     accepted values are true or false

     defaults to true

 `class`

     the class to assign to the <a> tag

     accepted values are any string

     defaults to none

 ### If Statements
 `if:AudioPlaylistCanBeDownloadedForFree`

     check to see if the audio playlist can be downloaded for free

 `if:AudioPlaylistCanBeSold`

     check to see if the audio playlist is being sold

 `if:AudioPlaylistCanNamePrice`

     check to see if the playlist is being sold and fans can name a price for it or not

 `if:AudioPlaylistHasLabel`

     check to see if the audio playlist has a label or not

 `if:AudioPlaylistHasRecordedDate`

     check to see if the audio playlist has a recorded date or not

 `if:AudioPlaylistHasThumbnail`

     check to see if the audio playlist has a photo or not

+`if:CartHasProducts` *(global, can be used anywhere)*

+    checks to see if there are items in the cart

 ## Videos
 ### page:VideoList
 `/videos` - This page should show a listing of video content such as videos or video playlists